Harijith-R/LOG-IP-ANALYSER/README.md

 # LOG HIT ANALYSER

-This Python script can be used to analyse the access logs or error logs.
+This Python script can be used to analyze the access logs or error logs.
 It will return the IP and the number times it appeared in the log.

 ## Getting Started